f1337/f1337.github.io/tradecraft/mob-programming.md

 When we think the cost for mobbing will be less than the cost of working siloed.
 Sometimes working in individual threads is better: more efficient, better for morale/mental-health, etc. When individual work thread become blocked, or stuck in a miscommunication loop, often a short pairing or mobbing session is the solution.

-### How does mobbing differ from a hackathon?

 ### Is mobbing like pairing with more people?

 Yes, but it also a bit more disciplined.
 It is easier for two people to find a social equilibrium that works for them than it is for 3-4+.
-The roles prescribed below are designed to [turn up the good]().
+The roles prescribed by mobbing are designed to [turn up the good](turn-up-the-good.md).

+### How does mobbing differ from a hackathon?

+Mobbing is much more structured compared to a hackathon.
+There is a single goal with mobbing

 ## How do we mob?